Oh hey! If you are here it's probably because you emailed or messaged me with a question. Thank you so much for taking the time to reach out to me.

 I love to draw too!
 Can you tell me how to get started creating art prints?

 As I mentioned before I'm not currently providing instruction or classes.
 However, the internet is your friend!
-Search for illustration programs (sorry I can't recommend one but I know there are lots out there).
+Search for illustration programs.
 I know you can try some programs free for 30 days.
 Do your homework.
 Search for e-classes that provide instruction on the programs you are interested in.

 What kind of printer do you use?

-I currently use an Epson printer for all of my printing in my homes studio.
+I currently use an Epson printer for all of my art prints and stationery in my home studio.
 I spent a long time researching to find the type of printer that would work best for my type of work.
 I suggest looking through reviews on the different printers you are interested in to find one that will best suit your needs.
 Simply do a search on Amazon for the model number and printer you are interested in and read what customers are saying.
 I found this very helpful in helping me choose mine.

 If you aren't ready to commit to a printer find a local print shop in your area who can make test prints for you.
 That way you can see what your work will look like on paper.